hyeokjun-an/hyeokjun-an/README.md

 - 👋 Hi, I’m @hyeokjun-an
 - 👀 I’m interested in computer vision.
 Especially, I'm studying about generative model such as a diffusion model.
 - 🌱 I’m currently learning video diffusion model
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me, please email me. hyeokjun@kaist.ac.kr

 <!---
 hyeokjun-an/hyeokjun-an is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.